BrunoBonacci/mulog/examples/roads-disruptions/README.md

 2. Update `src/com/brunobonacci/disruptions/main.clj/DEFAULT-CONFIG`'s
    Slack Publisher's `:webhook-url` to the Webhook you created in the previous step, uncomment the configuration section
-3. Start Kafka and ElasticSearch in background
+3. Start Kafka and Elasticsearch in background
 ``` shell
 docker-compose rm -f && docker-compose up
 ```